tdinesh/snavquad_interface/doc/CameraCalib.md

 catkin build -DCMAKE_BUILD_TYPE=Release
 ```

-## Take a ROS bag using the bagging scripts
+## Take 2 ROS bags using the bagging scripts

-Use an April tag or checkerboard grid that we have at PERCH, and take a bag of the camera pointing at it.
+Use an April tag or checkerboard grid that we have at PERCH, and take a bag with the camera pointing at it.

+First bag:

+- The camera system is fixed and the calibration target is moved in front of the cameras to obtain the calibration images.

+Second bag:

 - Try to excite all IMU axes (rotation and translation)
 - Avoid shocks, especially at the beginning/end when you pick up the sensor
 - Good illumination
 - Keep the whole grid in the frame (watch playback on RViz)

-In the home directory of the drone, run
+To create these bags, in the home directory of the drone, run

 ```
 sudo -s